bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - Use 10 random powers with random targets.
 		- [ ] ??? - Randomly apply bless/curse, freeze/ignite, gold/stone
 		- [ ] (God Power?) - Repeat the last 3 abilities you've used this turn on random targets.
 		- [ ] Tyche - Tempt Fate - greek god of luck; Flip all your coins.
 Randomly make all your coins lucky or unlucky.
 Randomly bless/curse your coins.
 Gain a random amount of life or souls (scales with coin level).
 Transform all your other coins into random other coins of the same value.
 1 charge always.
+Free in shop and only 1 denom (fake denom).
 	- [ ] **Shop**
 		- [x] Jason - Golden fleece - Gain a golden fleece.
 All coins cost 1 less soul for each golden fleece you have.
 	- [ ] **Recharge**
-		- [ ] ??? - Turn this coin to tails.
-Flip its neighbors to heads and add 1/2/3/4 charges.
+		- [ ] ??? - Randomly distribute this coin's charges amongst your other coins.
+2/3/4/5/6/7.
 		- [ ] ??? - Choose a coin.
-Give it 1/2/3/4 charges and turn it to stone permanently.
+Give it 1/2/3/4 charges and turn it to Stone.
 		- [ ] ??? - Choose a coin.
 Randomly distribute its charges amongst your other coins, excluding this coin.
 1/2/3/4.
 	- [ ] **Souls**
 		- [ ] ??? - Turn a coin from heads to tails, then gain shards.
 		- [ ] ??? - Transform a coin into a generic Obol/Diobol/Triobol/Tetrobol for this round.
-		- [ ] ??? - Increase the tails downside of each of your other coins by 1/2/3/4, and the souls payoff of each of your payoff coins by 1/2/3/4.
 	- [ ] **Passive/Passive-ish**
 		- [ ] Medallion - Doesn't flip, takes a coin slot.
 When you would run out of life, this is destroyed instead, then perform a miracle! (random very good thing happens)
 		- [ ] ??? - Quest.
 Passive coin that does not flip.
 When the quest is completed, destroy this and gain souls.